eProsima/Integration-Service-docs/docs/newprotocol.rst

 ------------------------------

 *Integration Service* must be configured through its XML :ref:`configuration` file.
-In this case is needed a :ref:`Bridge Library` to provide functions that will allow *IS* to create new instances of :ref:`ISBridge`, :ref:`ISWriter` and :ref:`ISReader`.
+In this case, is needed a :ref:`Bridge Library` to provide functions that will allow *IS* to create new instances of :ref:`ISBridge`, :ref:`ISWriter` and :ref:`ISReader`.
 All these components must be declared (and optionally configured) in the :ref:`Bridge configuration`.